mitmath/1806/README.md

 The cofactor formula for the inverse is often useful theoretically, but it does not lead to efficient or stable methods for numerical inversion or the solution of linear systems.
 However, the cofactor expansion also reveals that the determinant of a triangular matrix is the product of its diagonal elements.
 This leads to an elegant and practical method for computing determinants using A = L * U because det(A) = det(L) * det(U) = (product of pivots).
 When computing determinants numerically is explicilty required (rarely) in an application, we return to elimination and A = LU.

 **Further Reading:** Textbook, Chapter 5.1 and 5.2.

+## Lecture 21 (April 7)

+The determinant has an elegant connection to geometry that makes it indispensible in certain areas of geometry and calculus.
+If we use the columns of a square n-by-n matrix A to fill out the sides of a parallelpiped in n dimensions, the determinant of A is equal to the area of that parallelpiped!

+The eigenvectors of a matrix identify extremely special directions.
+When a matrix multiplies its eigenvector, the direction doesn't change!
+The result is a scaled ("strectched" or "shrunk") version of the same eigenvector.
+The scaling factor is the eigenvalue: if the eigenvalue is less than 1 in magnitude, the eigenvector shrinks.
+If the eigenvalue is greater than 1 in magnitude, the eigenvector stretches!
+A zero eigenvalue means the matrix is singular, while an eigenvalue with magnitude one means the matrix doesn't stretch or shrink the eigenvector at all.

+**Further Reading:** Textbook, Chapter 5.3 and 6.1.

+## Lecture 22 (April 10)

+To compute eigenvalues and eigenvectors, we first use the det(A - lambda * I)=0 to find the eigenvalues.
+Once we have the eigenvalues lambda that make A - lambda * I singular (zero determinant), we solve for vectors in the nullspace of A - lambda * I. These are the eigenvectors, the solutions of Ax = lambda x!

+The eigenvalues of a triangular matrix are just the values on the diagonal.
+The eigenvectors of a rank one matrix uv^T are u (eigenvalue = v^Tu) and all vectors orthogonal to v (eigenvalues = 0).
+The eigenvalues of an orthogonal matrix always have |lambda|=1 because orthogonal matrices don't change the lengths of vectors!
+The eigenvalues of the familiar 2 x 2 "rotation-by-theta" matrix might be a surprise: they are the complex numbers exp(i theta).
+The eigenvalues of a 2 x 2 matrix can be expressed simply in terms of the trace and determinant of the matrix using the quadratic formula.
+In any dimension, the trace of a matrix = the sum of the eigenvalues and the determinant of a matrix = the product of the eigenvalues.

+**Further Reading:** Textbook, Chapter 6.1 and 6.2.